RedrawnWrapper/Redrawn/README.md

 | ss64.com           | Incredible CMD info resource     |
 | robvanderwoude.com | Also amazing CMD info resource   |

-These are credits from W:O.
+These are credits from Redrawn and W:O.

 ## Footnotes
 [1] - See <https://www.gnu.org/philosophy/free-sw.html> for a better definition of free software.